LTUC/amman-dotnet-401d2/Curriculum/Class13/facilitator/README.md

 Resources:
 1. [Async Inn ERD Solution](./Resources/AsyncInn2.png)
    - This is not the *only* solution, just one possible.
 If a student has a different solution that also looks correct talk about the differences and why.
 The wonderful thing about architecture is that it can be different from each other and still be correct.

-Outline for the day:
+## Lecture
 1. Intro to Entity Framework Core
 2. Build out an MVC app with default home page
 3. Build out Entity Models (with nav props)